 To realize their vision of New York as the "chief city of the New World," Carnegie, Morgan, Vanderbilt, Rockefeller, and their fellow elites needed cultural and scientific institutions on a par with those sustained by royal patronage in Europe.
 These elites also needed talented experts such as Britton to organize and administer their complex philanthropic organizations.
 Here, too, a seismic shift had taken place between Hosack's time and Britton's, which we summarize in Table 3.
 During the early years of the Republic, a typical New York civic organization in the arts and sciences was organized, funded, and given its mission and content by the selfsame individuals.
 By the Gilded Age, this knot of roles had been pulled apart into separate strands: Carnegie was the philanthropist, but Britton was the expert.
 Philanthropic patronage enabled nonprofit organizations, and a new class of professional experts became their managers (DiMaggio 1991).
 A sharp rise, beginning in the 1880s, in the number of learned societies founded in the United States signaled the advent of that new class of experts, a process we analyze in the next section.
-(For an overview of the transformation of associational life from small member- and other-serving organizations to expert-managed, large-scale institutions, see Figure 6.)
+Figure 6 provides an overview of the transformation of associational life from small member- and other-serving organizations to expert-managed, large-scale institutions.
+This growth process was supported by the increase in access over the course of the 19th century to the rights of incorporation and legal protections, as documented by Bloch and Lamoreaux in this volume.